 If it won’t fit in your budget, don’t just try to cram it in.
 Be willing to wait until the purchase is more feasible and doesn’t jeopardize the company’s financial viability.

 Remember, discount or bargain isn’t always a bad thing.
-Often, a more economic solution is comparable in quality.
+Often, a more economical solution is comparable in quality.
 Be willing to settle for what’s functional while you work up to what you really want.
-In other words, don’t waste your money on first class when it’s more productively spent elsewhere.
+In other words, don’t waste your money on first-class when it’s more productively spent elsewhere.